sawyerbutton/Medical-Rumor-Explanation/README.md

 - [ ] Scrape medical rumors.
 - [x] Build a dataset for fine-tuning the Huatuo model.
+- [-] Construct serveral few-shot finetune solutions for medical rumor.
+- [x] Using ChatGLM2-6B model to build a result baseline
 - [ ] Set up the base Huatuo model.
 - [ ] Verify the rumor analysis capabilities and accuracy of the Huatuo model.
 - [ ] Fine-tune the Huatuo model using the dataset.